 The magic trick is that the carbonic acid in club soda breaks the slime and makes it easier to remove.
 As disastrous as it is for your health when you drink it, used for cleaning club soda can come in quite handy.

 This magic potion can become an alternative way to your clean carpet, but be careful: hydrogen peroxide has strong bleaching capabilities.
-We suggest you test patch on the carpet with it before using in such serious mission as removing slime.
+We suggest you test patch on the carpet with it before using it in such a serious mission as removing slime.

 Thus, if you have run the test and your carpet fiber reacted normally (or did not react), or if by chance your carpet is white and bleaching is what it has been asking for for a while now, or if the bleached area looks good on the test tissue and now you feel like getting the same one on your carpet too, here is what to do.
 Take three tablespoons of hydrogen peroxide, then take half of a cup of water, and mix them in the spray bottle.
 Apply the mixture to the slime and give it at least five minutes to sit.
 When the time’s up, blot the area with a sponge, or paper towels, or dampened cloth.
-If you still see some on the slime on the fibers, repeat the process two or more times.
+If you still see some of the slime on the fibers, repeat the process two or more times.

 As you might have understood, many things we store in our kitchens and sometimes use for cooking can help with cleaning too.
 Apple cider joins our ranks of slime fighters with pride.
 To activate this hero, mix together 1/3 cup of warm water with 2/3 cup of apple cider (of the same cup) and put the resulting potion in a spray bottle or bucket.
-Spray the solution on the area affected, wait couple of minutes and use a soft brush to brush the slime away gently.
+Spray the solution on the area affected, wait a couple of minutes and use a soft brush to brush the slime away gently.

-As in all other cases, we encourage you to wat the are a with a rag and to let it dry before vacuuming the carpet.
+As in all other cases, we encourage you to wat the area with a rag and to let it dry before vacuuming the carpet.
 Also, as previously, if you find some slime remaining in the fibers after the procedure, please feel free to repeat it as many times as you would like.

 How to get slime out of a carpet using dish detergent?

 Dish detergent is another thing you will surely find in your kitchen that can come in handy in cleaning stuff other than dishes too.
-To use it on slime, mix together one teaspoon of liquid dish soap and two cups of warm water, then pour the mixture in a spray bottle or bucket (we would insist on spray bottle though since it makes the application more delicate and precise).
+To use it on slime, mix together one teaspoon of liquid dish soap and two cups of warm water, then pour the mixture in a spray bottle or bucket (we would insist on a spray bottle though since it makes the application more delicate and precise).
 If you feel like playing hard, you can add some vinegar to your potion to make it stronger (but do not add too much!) before applying the mixture.

 After it sits for some time, blot the area with a clean rag, as you did before.
 You can help yourself with a sponge or a toothbrush to clean it up.